-Step 2: Make a decision.
-Decide on what types of recipes you want to include in your batch cooking routine.
+Step 2: Decide on your recipes.
 Start with 1 or 2 easy things to make that you are familiar with and have made before.
 Decide if you’ll make single or double batches.
 Work out if you’ll have enough spare containers to portion it out either into single serves if you’re cooking for one, or double serves if you’re cooking for two.

 Step 3: Make a grocery list.
 Check what you already have in your pantry and fridge and write up your list and do your shop or order it online and have it delivered.

 Step 4: Allocate time to do your batch cook.
+What day will you do it on, and at what time?
 Schedule it into your calendar if you need to.
-Get out all the ingredients, the recipe and tools and appliances you’ll need.

 Step 6: Portion it out and store it.
-Don’t forget to label your containers so you know what it is and when you made it.
+Don’t forget to label and date your containers so you know what it is and when you made it.